-Here you will likely see a message telling you to select loans from the loan manager.
-The way most tools work in LoanPro is that you will select a group of loans first and then you will use the tools to perform specific actions for the group of loans you selected.
+Here you will likely see a message telling you to select loans from the Loan Manager.
+Most of LoanPro's communication tools require you to select a group of loans first and Billing is no different.
+Afterwards, you can use the tools to perform specific actions for the group of loans you select.

-- Template – This corresponds to the template image you see at the right of this section.
+This corresponds to the template image you see at the right of this section.
 This is how the printed bills will look.
 The 2.0 Billing Statement works slightly differently than the rest and will give you some additional options.

-- Statement Date – This date appears at the top of the bill as the statement date.
+This date appears at the top of the bill as the statement date.

 Other Billing Strategies

 Using the billing tool is useful if you print and mail bills to your customers with the billing templates that LoanPro provides.
 However, if you want your billing statements to be entirely custom, you can create a custom form as a billing statement instead.

 The easiest way to send out billing statements is to create automated email triggers.
 Automated emails can even be set up to send your customers statements a specific number of days before a payment comes due.
 This will save you the time and cost of printing and mailing bills.
 Once you set up the billing email, you won’t have to worry about billing for as long as you use the LoanPro system.